Big Mess (Danny Elfman album)

+Background and release

 Elfman had initially written two songs, "Sorry" and "Happy"—his first non-commissioned songs since Oingo Boingo disbanded—that were intended to debut at the Coachella Valley Music and Arts Festival in 2020.
 The show was also planned to feature a number of reworked versions of Elfman's film score compositions and Oingo Boingo songs, but was cancelled due to the COVID-19 pandemic.

-A complete album was then written, unplanned, with Elfman stating that once he started, he "couldn't stop", ultimately recording a total of 18 songs.
+A complete album was then written, unplanned, with Elfman stating that once he started, he "couldn't stop", ultimately writing 18 songs.
+The songs were demo recorded by Elfman at his home with limited equipment, before being worked up in the studio with the band while contending with COVID-19 restrictions.
+Many of the demo vocal recordings were kept as the final vocals.
+Orchestral accompaniments were synthesised and orchestrated by long-time Elfman collaborators Steve Bartek and Marc Mann.

 The album was teased with a series of singles, beginning with "Happy" in October 2020, and continuing on from January 2021, with releases on the 11th date of each month.

 The album comprises two "heavily contrasting" halves and ends with a new version of the Oingo Boingo song "Insects", from the 1982 album Nothing to Fear.

 In December 2021, Anti- and Epitaph Records announced an upcoming deluxe box set which includes four colored vinyl LPs, a 60-page artbook, a life-sized hand of Elfman's as a lamp and a signed poster.
 Two of the records contain remixes and vocals from musicians such as Trent Reznor, Blixa Bargeld, Rebekah del Rio, Fever333, HEALTH, Squarepusher and Machine Girl.
 These remixes would, over time, be made more widely available with the release of the remix album Bigger.
 Messier. and its "Deluxe" edition in 2022.
-The "Big Mess" box set was nominated for a Grammy 2023 in the category "Best Boxed or Limited Edition Box Set" (Art Director Berit Gilma).
+The "Big Mess" box set was nominated for a Grammy 2023 in the category "Best Boxed or Limited Edition Box Set" (Art Director Berit Gwendolyn Gilma).

+Reception

+Big Mess was met with primarily positive although somewhat mixed reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 61, based on 7 reviews, indicating "generally favorable reviews".